DefGuard/docs/README.md

 ## Problems that Defguard adresses and solves

-* Your company have self hosted services for example: Git/Jira/Slack etc. and want easy to use central logging system with simple and nice UI
+* Your company has self hosted services such as: Git/Jira/Slack etc. and wants an easy to use central logging system with simple and nice UI
 * Fast and easy to setup VPN (Remote access to company resources as above)
-* Webhooks triggered after taking specified actions on user sending user data to provided url which allows you to automate stuff like sending welcome mail or creating accounts in different services
+* Webhooks triggered after taking specified actions on user sending user data to provided url which allows you to automate stuff like sending welcome e-mail or creating accounts in different services

-## VPN managment&#x20;
+## VPN management&#x20;

-Defguard allows you for creating Wireguard VPN server in few simple steps.
+Defguard allows you to setup a Wireguard VPN server in few simple steps.
 After that you can monitor your network by seeing overall usage and per user stats with information about all of their devices and download configuration files for new devices.

 ## Webhooks